derduesseldorf/fontello/README.md

 This package gives you the ability to use fontello api directly in your laravel application.

 ###Basic Setup
-Require this package in you composer.json
+Require this package in your composer.json

 `"derduesseldorf/fontello" : "1.1.1.0"`